About The Data Dividend Project

 Individually, we’re powerless to stand up to big technology companies.
 Together, however, we can regain what is rightfully ours.
 Join the movement.

 The Data Dividend Project is here to serve you.
-The DDP was borne out of the belief - core to Andrew Yang's 2020 Presidential campaign - that every American ought to be a shareholder of the richest country in the history of the world.
+The DDP was borne out of the belief - that every American ought to be a shareholder of the richest country in the history of the world.
 The belief that every American is entitled to share in the gains of the large tech companies that profit off the use of their data.
 DDP is here to help you reclaim your data rights and recoup the gains that are rightfully yours.